-Below is information on the graduating class of 2018.
-For disaggregated data, comparisons to other districts, and historical data, please refer to the document 2018 Comparative Grad Rate Data, and to understand more about the cohort graduation rate calculation, please refer to the document Understanding Graduation Rates.
+Below is information on the graduating class of 2019.
+For disaggregated data, comparisons to other districts, and historical data, please refer to the document 2019 comparative grad rates, and to understand more about the cohort graduation rate calculation, please refer to the document Understanding Graduation Rates.

 *Please note that the dropout rate is still calculated using the NCES model, which divides the total number of dropouts in a given year in grades 9-12 by the number of students in grades 9-12--the numbers and rate do not correlate directly to information about the cohort.

 Therefore, the following is true about the graduating class of 2019, which is actually the 2015-16 cohort, as the cohort is named by the first year students entered high school:

 - 1344 graduated with a regular diploma on time in 2019

 - 66 graduated with a modified diploma on time in 2019

 - 68 earned an extended diploma or GED

 - 38 were continuing their enrollment beyond 2019

 - 105 were classified as "other non-completers" - either dropouts or undeclared as to their plans to complete the credits necessary for graduation